explodinglabs/superstack/README.md

 ## Usage

-### Iko in Minibase

 Minibase uses [Iko](https://github.com/explodinglabs/iko) for database schema migrations.
 On startup, a few base migrations are applied so PostgREST can function.
 After that, you’re free to evolve the database however you like.

-Minibase includes a wrapper script `bin/iko` that runs the Iko CLI inside Docker Compose’s network, allowing it to connect properly to the `postgres` container.
+A wrapper script is included at `bin/iko`, that runs the Iko CLI inside Docker Compose’s network, allowing it to connect properly to the Postgres container.

 Run Iko commands like this: